kshitijakarkar/Application-of-Doubly-link-list/README.md

 # Application-of-Doubly-link-list
-Used doubly link list to create playlist of songs
+Used doubly link list to create playlist of songs.

 Has functionalities implimented such as adding, removing, forwarding and revering of song